rubenwardy/waterplus/README.md

 A mod that adds finite water, among other things

 * Project started by: Andrew "Rubenwardy" Ward.
-* And helped develop by: proller
+* And also developed by: proller

 License
 -------